flame-code/FLAME/docs/flame_in.rst

 The ``flame_in.yaml`` file
 ============================

-Contents of *flame_in.yaml* is arranged in blocks with associated labels.
+Contents of *flame_in.yaml* is arranged in labeled blocks.
-Python-style indentation is used to indicate nesting, including keyword--parameter pairs, as well as subblocks.
+Python-style indentation is used to indicate nesting.
+Blocks contain keyword--parameter pairs as well as subblocks.

 Following top-level blocks are available.